Get discounts,

 See terms opt out anytime

-It is worth the investment for quality in the planning of your bathroom.
-Far too often a bath tub is quickly sketched on a blueprint and the end product is not enjoyable and can be uncomfortable.
-It is important to discuss bath tub basics, such as length, water capacity, and accessories, as soon as possible with a contractor.
-Generally, the bath tub is installed in the first stage of construction.
+bathroom in THD-8055A great tub is worth the investment, so make sure to explore the options when planning your bathroom.
+Far too often, this feature is overlooked on a blueprint and the end product is not enjoyable or even comfortable for the homeowner.
+It is important to discuss bathtub basics, such as length, water capacity, and accessories, as soon as possible with a contractor.
+Why?
+Because the bathtub is one of the very first things installed in your new home!

 Function

-Comfort is particularly important when choosing a bath tub.
-Designers have introduced every conceivable size, shape, and material into our homes.
-The best way to decide is to experience them for your self.
-Go to store showrooms and search for the right comfort level for you.
+Comfort is particularly important when choosing a bathtub.
+Designers have introduced every conceivable size, shape, and material into our homes by now.
+The best way to decide is to experience them for yourself.
+Go to store showrooms and search for something that feels right to you.

-Whether you are a petit person wanting a shallow tub with armrests built-in, or a tall person who may want an extra wide and totally submersible contour, the size of your tub is important.
-You may want a tub that will fit two.
-Think about ergonomics.
-A standard bath tub is 14 to 17 inches in depth.
-A European style is 18 inches deep and a Japanese (or Greek) style is 22 or more inches in depth.
+Whether you are a petite person wanting a shallow tub with built-in armrests, or a tall person who may need an extra wide and totally submersible contour, the size of your tub is important.
+You may even want a tub that will fit two.
+Think about ergonomics in any case.
+A standard bathtub is 14 to 17 inches in depth.
+A European-style tub is 18 inches deep and Japanese- and Greek-style tubs are 22 or more inches in depth.
+If you're shopping for a spa or soaking tub, you'll find plenty that are around 22 inches deep as well.

 Tub Styles

-There are numerous makes and models of bath tub styles including built-in, freestanding, soaking, and whirlpool.
+There are numerous makes and models of bathtub styles including built-in, freestanding, soaking, and whirlpool.
+Here's how they stack up!

 Alcove

-These tub styles have only frontal exposure.
-It is the most common American design and is quite basic.
-Alcoves have limited finishes and the designs and styles are shallow and usually combined with a shower.
-If you decide on this style, be sure to think about the drainage, shower doors, and the surrounding area around the alcove.
-Tip: Waterproof material is a good choice for surrounding surfaces, such as ceramic tile or waterproof paint.
-You also need to decide whether you would like a shower door or a curtain.
+Alcove tubs have only frontal exposure.
+It is the most common design in America and is quite basic.
+Alcoves come in limited finishes and are shallower than other tubs.
+They are also usually paired with a shower, creating one combined bathing area.
+If you decide on this style, be sure to think about drainage, shower curtains/doors, and the surrounding area around the alcove.
+Waterproof materials like ceramic tile and high gloss paint are good choices for surrounding surfaces.

 Tub and Shower

-Generally in this design, the walls around the bath tub will be lined with ceramic tile to enclose the area.
-This style also accomplishes two needs in one space, saving room.
-Even so, it may be difficult to clean every day because of the grout lines.
-If this may be a problem, a manufactured tub and shower combination is an option.
-An example is a sectional acrylic over fiberglass unit.
-Over time, color will fade with this material, but when installed properly it should never leak.
+Generally speaking, the walls around the bathtub will be lined with ceramic tile to enclose the area in tub and shower designs.
+This style also accomplishes two needs in one space to save room.
+Even so, this arrangement may be difficult to clean because of the grout lines.
+If you want a simpler solution, try a manufactured tub and shower combination instead, such as a sectional acrylic over fiberglass unit.
+Over time, color will fade with this material, but when installed properly, it should never leak.

 Floor Mounted Sunken

-This style can be very dangerous for some.
-Because of the high step it may be difficult to step out of.
-For this reason, most floor-mounted bath tubs are deck-mounted in a separate frame.
-This requires extra carpentry and will raise the costs.
+This style can be dangerous for some users due to a high step that can be difficult to cross.
+For this reason, most floor-mounted bathtubs are deck-mounted in a separate frame than the shower.
+This requires extra carpentry and will increase installation costs.
 Most are integrally manufactured with faucet ledges for easier access.
 Although great for soaking and cleaning, this style is costly to repair due to the hidden plumbing.

 Corner

-Corner bath tubs are designed as customized or standard drop-in and are fitted into an angled deck corner.
-Whether set alone or placed into the room, they are a good way to set off a room.
-Tip: Some models are not suitable for overhead showers.
+Corner bathtubs come in custom and standard drop-in formats and are fitted into an angled deck corner.
+They are a good way to set off a room, but bear in mind that most models are not suitable combining with overhead showers.

 Garden

-With its rich origin, this large, deep bath tub is used only for soaking.
-It has no capabilities for a shower or whirlpool.
+With its older historical roots, this large, deep bathtub is used only for soaking.
+It has no capabilities for a shower or whirlpool jets.
+Garden tubs can be built-in or freestanding and are available in a range of materials.

 Roman

-With no integrated showers or jets, this much deeper bath tub is similar to the garden tub.
+With no integrated showers or jets, this deeper bathtub is similar to the garden tub.
 The filler spout rises off the deck rather than through the walls of the tub.
+That's why you'll find special Roman faucets when you shop for plumbing!

 Japanese (Ofuro)

-Deep enough to immerse your body when sitting, these tubs are products of polypropylene reinforced with fiberglass.
-Traditionally they were made of wood, tile or metal.
+Deep enough to immerse your body when sitting, these tubs are often made of polypropylene reinforced with fiberglass nowadays.
+Traditionally, they were made of wood or metal.
+They are perfect for those with a clear design vision but may look out of place if just dropped into a regular American bathroom.

 Freestanding

-In the past, roll-top and cast-iron tubs were the trend.
-Now this classic remains in the same form- sloped back and straight front with ball and claw or pedestal legs.
-Materials range from cast iron, porcelain and steel, and acrylic.
-Available in 4 to 6 feet, the freestanding tub comes in a variety of colors.
-It is important to remember that the pipes are exposed in this style.
+In the past, roll-top and cast-iron tubs were standard.
+Now this classic remains in the same form—sloped back and straight front with ball and claw or pedestal legs.
+Materials include cast iron, porcelain and steel, and acrylic in a variety of colors.
+Freestanding tubs are available in a range of sizes and lengths from 4 to 6 feet.
+It is important to remember that the pipes are exposed in this style, but you can find compatible shower plumbing, if you'd like to save space!

 Whirlpool

-Piping, electric pumps, and water jets circulate throughout for an even message.
-This is referred to as a soaker tub.
-Designs vary in size, style, color and shape.
-Usually they are comprised of fiberglass/acrylic or cast iron.
-They are very durable.
-Again, it is good to use showrooms to test the comfort level of these bath tubs.
-Whirlpools are offered in alcove and drop-in models.
+Looking for an in-home spa experience?
+Get a whirlpool tub!
+Whirlpools are offered in alcove and drop-in models and use piping, electric pumps, and water jets circulate throughout for an even message.
+Designs vary in size, style, color, and shape.
+They are usually comprised of fiberglass/acrylic or cast iron and are very durable, but you will need to regularly clean them to keep the jets clear.
+It is good to use showrooms to test the comfort level of these bathtubs before making the big purchase.

 As you know, tubs come in a variety of sizes, colors, and styles.
-Your decision regarding a bath tub should be based on your needs, desires, and budget.
-Porcelain on steel, acrylic, fiberglass/gel coat, composite, cast iron, cultured marble, and wood are the materials with which bath tubs are manufactured.
+Your decision regarding a bathtub material should be based on your needs, desires, and budget.
+Porcelain on steel, acrylic, fiberglass/gel coat, composite, cast iron, cultured marble, and wood are commonly used by manufacturers today.

 Porcelain on Steel (POS)

-This is possibly the most practical and affordable style.
-It consists of a thin stamped steel shell, coated with heat-fused porcelain enamel.
+This is possibly the most practical and affordable bathtub material.
+Porcelain on steel tubs consist of a thin stamped steel shell that is coated with heat-fused porcelain enamel.
 The pros of POS are that it is resistant to acid, corrosion, and abrasion.
-It is flame proof and colorfast.
-The con is that if the surface area is chipped or cracked, it will rust.
+It is also flame proof and colorfast.
+The main drawback is that if the surface area is chipped or cracked, it will rust.

 Acrylic

 Sheets of acrylic and reinforced fiberglass are vacuum molded to create this material.
-Therefore, it is quite durable.
-It has a natural luster to it, is economical, and lightweight.
-It may be easy to clean, but is easy to scratch and susceptible to discolor over time.
-Some grades are durable enough to withstand a hammer.
+Acrylic tubs are quite durable, economical, lightweight, and even have a natural luster.
+They may be easy to clean, but acrylic is easy to scratch and susceptible to discoloration over time.
+Not all acrylic is created equal, though.
+Some grades are durable enough to withstand a hammer!

 Fiberglass/Gel (FRP)

-This is generally the least expensive of the materials.
-Because it is lightweight and easily installed, it can be molded into varying shapes.
-A pigmented polyester resin spray that is applied to a mold forms the Gelcoat surface.
-There are thick layers of fiberglass and foam insulation that line the sleek style of the unit.
+This is generally the least expensive of bathtub materials.
+Fiberglass can be molded into any shape and the tubs are lightweight and easy to install.
+A pigmented polyester resin spray that is applied to a mold forms the gelcoat surface.
+Thick layers of fiberglass and foam insulation line the unit.
 Although it looks similar to acrylic, this material is much thinner and much less durable.
 The finish will show wear after 10 to 15 years and will scratch and/or fade.
-On the plus side, it is easy to repair.
+On the flipside, it is easy to repair.

 Cast Iron

-Because this enamel-coated material is considered the most durable, it is therefore the most expensive.
-Casting is the method in which molten iron is poured into a specific mold for shape.
-Due to its thick material, the surface is resistant to chemicals, chipping, scratching, and denting.
-Generally, a lifetime warranty will accompany also.
+Because enamel-coated cast iron requires heavy duty manufacturing and produces the most durable results in the end, you can expect these tubs to come with a higher price tag.
+The casting method pours molten iron into a specific mold for shape.
+Due to the thick material, the surface is resistant to chemicals, chipping, scratching, and denting.
+These tubs often come with a lifetime warranty.

 Cultured Marble

-Marble is man-made from crushed limestone and polyester resin.
-It has a gel coat for a surface finish.
-Because of the process in which it is made, the material has a unique array of colors, patterns, and veining.
-Marble also has a tough, durable, and transparent surface resistance.
+This marble is man-made from combining crushed limestone and polyester resin.
+It has a gel coat on top for a consistent surface finish.
+Because of its unique manufacturing process, this material is available in an array of colors, patterns, and veining.
+Cultured marble is another durable tub solution.

 Wood